 Since I was born in the 80’s, basically with a radio attached to my ear (hello Skyradio!) – I am a big fan of his old repertoire.

 1 – Have you ever really loved a woman – 1996

 To start off with the one that carries the most memories.
 Whenever I hear this song, my heart jumps from nostalgia, but makes me a little bit sad as well.
 Why?
 This song reminds me of my father.
 It was on the radio when we visited Efteling in the Netherlands in 1992.
 The Efteling Hotel had just been built and we (me and my parents) went there for a sleepover.

 I remember driving our car through the gate while Have you ever really loved a woman played on the radio.
+I also remember hearing Vangelis’ Conquest of Paradise.
 So, when this guitar beat kicks in, I immediately go back in time.
-Even though it’s still a bit sad, it’s beautiful at the same time, that music has such an impact.
+Even though it’s still a bit sad, it’s beautiful at the same time, that music can have such an impact.

 2 – (Everything I do) I do it for you – 1991